sundeepbassi/quizzy-movies/README.md

 A restart button at the end of the game, is displayed at the botttom of the quiz card and the user can then restart the game.

-Theses button funstions enable the user to remain focused on the quiz.
+Theses button functions enable the user to remain focused on the quiz.
 The aim is to enable the user to click once for each action so as to keep the user engaged with the quiz game.

 In my research into good user experience design I looked at the 3 click rule and the 1 click rule.